vagmi/vagmi/README.md

 ## Making the world better one line of code at a time.

-Hi, I am Vagmi Mudumbai.
-I am a dad and a software craftsman.
-I enjoy solving problems with code.
+I am a technology leader with over 20 years of experience building software and software teams.
+I believe in servant-style leadership.
+I value honesty and candor in all communications.
+I can not only bring clarity and direction to the team but also will roll up my sleeves to implement it alongside the team when needed.

 <!--
 **vagmi/vagmi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.